chirag01jain/Github-Basics/README.md

 This repository describes how to make use of Github and its intended functionalities.

-For formatting your tests, use steps outlined here:
+For formatting your texts, use steps outlined here:

 https://help.github.com/articles/basic-writing-and-formatting-syntax/